How Can I Say Thanks?

 Thought I’d posted this here on Thanksgiving Day.
 My bad.
 If you ever wondered what could possibly be on the heart of a very random redhead, that day this was.
 It’s the result of an assignment given to us by our writing cell-group leader, Renee.
 It was good to have a heart check-up.
 I cannot thank her enough for the exercise and discipline she requires of us, spurring us on to good works.
 Love you, dear friend.

 I’m nothing if not honest, blunt at times, so I’ll just cut to the chase.
 I shouldn’t be here.
-That’s a trite saying to some, but to me it’s a fact.
+That’s a trite saying to some, but to me it’s fact.
 Yep.
 I was born dead.
 Beyond dead, actually.
-“White asphyxiated”,according to my mother.
+“White asphyxiated”, according to my mother.
 Blue asphyxiated is bad enough, but white… well, there’s very little hope of life for a baby born like that.
-When she talks all things medical she knows her stuff – as a midwife in the east end of London for many years she has tales to tell that are not for the faint of heart.
-She didn’t get around to mentioning I was born dead for about 40 years but when she did, it affected my life profoundly.
-That verse I came to relate to on a very intimate level.
+When she talks all things medical she knows her stuff – as a midwife in London’s East End for many years she has tales to tell that are not for the faint of heart.
+She didn’t get around to mentioning I was born dead for about 40 years, but when she did it affected my life profoundly.
+That verse I came to relate to on an extremely intimate level.

 Right now I seem to be living in a Romans 8.28 mode, telling myself that God is greater than my circumstances, and that ALL things work together for my good regardless of how I feel on a daily basis, because I’m called to walk by faith and not by feelings.
 How can I say thanks to the Creator of the universe, who saw fit to give me life, despite the odds?
 I can’t help but be thankful.
 If nothing else, I’m thankful for life.